cloudengine-labs/devops-cloud-assessments/CloudEngineer.md

-# **Cloud Engineer Assignment: Deploying a Python Flask App on AWS EC2 Using Terraform**
+# **Cloud Engineer Assignment: Developing a Python Flask App and deploying in Cloud

 ## Time limit